mikeLofton/SpaceFriends-Assessment2-/Assessment 2 Documentation.md

             * Description: Vector2 Constructor.
 Takes in an X and Y value.
             * Visibility: public
         * Name: Magnitude(float)
-            * Description: Gets the lenght of the vector.
+            * Description: Gets the length of the vector.
             * Visibility: public
         * Name: Normalized(Vector2)
             * Description: Gets the normalized version of this vector without changing it.